ManevilleF/bevy_silk/README.md

 ### Configuration

-You can customize the cloth physics by inserting the `ClothConfig` resource to your app:
+You can customize the global cloth physics by inserting the `ClothConfig` resource to your app:

 ```rust no_run
 use bevy::prelude::*;